 Because of its central location, the Coconut Coast is the best area to stay on Kauai if you want to sample everything the island has to offer.
 This is also Kauai’s busiest and most developed region, athough it doesn’t even approach Oahu’s hustle and bustle (see our beginner’s guide to exploring Oahu and our local's guide to the best of the island), and it’s here that you’ll find Kauai’s best shopping and widest selection of accommodations.

 Consequently, this is the most family-friendly area to stay on Kauai (but we’ll stop short of calling this the best Hawaiian island for families and kids; Oahu still has arguably more to offer).
+(If you're looking for more family-friendly travel tips, check out our guide to visiting Spain with kids.)

 4. The West Side: the best area to stay on Kauai for adventure